JeffOnABike/metromile/README.md

 ### Instructions

+0. Clone this directory onto your local machine and change directories into it from the command line.

-0. Request (from the bottom of the Account Settings page while logged into the dashboard) and download your Metromile data.
+1. Request (from the bottom of the Account Settings page while logged into the dashboard) and download your Metromile data.
 Also you will need information about your car including:
   * Tire diameter (in.)
   * Number of gears (excluding Reverse)
   * [optional] : Axle Ratio

-1. Unzip your MetroMile data.
-The directory it creates is the one you will use as the working directory for running all code in this project.
-If your account # was 123456789, the directory should look like: ```123456789 all_driving_data```
+2. Unzip your MetroMile data.
+The directory it creates should look like: ```123456789 all_driving_data``` (if your account number was 123456789).

-2. Change directories into this directory. ```cd 123456789 all_driving_data```

-3. Copy the script ```guess_car_specs.py``` into this directory.
+3. Move (or copy) any or all of the contents (.csv files) from this directory to the ```metromile``` directory.

-4. Run the script from the command line:
+4. With ```metromile``` as the current working directory, run the script from the command line:
 ``` python guess_car_specs.py```

 For a single month of driving data of your specification the script will generate a series of visualizations then guess the gear ratios.
 The prompts will collect information to subset and assist the program.
 Here is a sample input/output from my driving history from the month 2016-08: